What Does Private Sector Engagement Mean in Education?

 “The USAID PSE Policy moves us from a transactional or project-based approach to strategic collaboration and relationship building to create opportunities for scale and sustainability.” - USAID Deputy Administrator Bonnie Glick

 The USAID Private Sector Engagement (PSE) Policy is an Agency-wide call to action to work hand-in-hand with the private sector to design and deliver programs across all sectors.
 Each operating unit and Mission was tasked to create an operational plan for integrating PSE into its portfolio.
-As a technical office, the Office of Education's PSE in Education Plan seeks to build:
+As a technical center, the Center for Education PSE in Education Plan seeks to build:

 - relationships with ancillary industries and private sector actors with aligned business, social responsibility, and/or philanthropic interests;

 - a body of knowledge products and PSE models for education;